sunnamed434/UnityVulnerableEntryPoint/README.md

 ## UnityVulnerableEntryPoint
-UnityVulnerableEntryPoint is a tool that uses **[AsmResolver][asmresolver]** for assembly manipulation and for searching an entry point in your favorite game for cheating, because anti-cheats such as BattlEye have hardcoded checks for modules inside of a game, in this case you can easily find entry point - edit this method via dnSpy or other decompiler and load your cheats in Ring3 (user mode).
+UnityVulnerableEntryPoint is a tool that uses **[AsmResolver][asmresolver]** for assembly manipulation and for searching an entry point in your favorite game for cheating, because anti-cheats such as BattlEye have hardcoded checks for modules inside of a game, in this case, you can easily find entry point - edit this method via dnSpy or other decompiler and load your cheats in Ring3 (user mode).
 If you have any questions/issues please let me know **[there][issues]**.
 You can install the latest version of UnityVulnerableEntryPoint soon.

 * More information and discussions can be found there on the **[unknowncheats post][unknowncheats_post]**